Spring is an exciting season. Especially for new gardeners.

 Clear Your Garden

-Clean your garden and get rid of any dead leaves, weeds, rocks, and debris.
-Vegetable, flowers, and other plants prefer a tidy place to grow, so, it’s a must to have a tidy area ready for them.
+Vegetable plants, flowers, and other plants prefer a tidy place to grow, so it’s a must to have a tidy area ready for them.

-The sooner you clean out the garden beds, the better chance you have of having a healthy, happy garden later.
+The sooner you clean out the garden beds, the better chance you have of a healthy, happy spring garden later.

 Prepare Your Garden Tools

-Pull out your garden tools that have been sitting in your storage area or garage all fall and winter.
+Pull out your gardening tools and hand tools that have been sitting in your storage area or garage all fall and winter.

 Sharpen your tools to improve their performance.
 Once you’re done sharpening them, apply oil or WD40 to the hinges and blades.